 A prominent oculist at my request examined the eyes and sent to me the following statement :

 “Immature cataract in both eyes, both lenses quite opaque at the periphery.
-There is also a high degree of myopia, with astigmatism and presbyopia and some weakness of internal recti muscle.”
+There is also a high degree of myopia, with astigmatism (Homeopathy Treatment for Astigmatism) and presbyopia and some weakness of internal recti muscle.”

 I prescribed Causticum thirtieth, a powder every night until improvement should appear and then taper off.
 A little over a year later the oculist wrote : “The eyes seem stronger, no particular change in lenses.
 I consider she is doing very well, and would advise a continuance of same treatment.”